flora515/sarcasm-project-report/README.md

 In the sarcastic comments, we found a higher mean sentiment incongruity score and a higher mean emphatic punctuation density compared to the non-sarcastic comments.
 These results indicate that the classification worked well enough to find expected differences in two main characteristics of sarcastic texts.

-The results of the topic modeling are visualized this dashboard: [Open the Topic Modeling Dashboard](plots/index.html)
+The results of the topic modeling are visualized on [this dashboard](plots/index.html).

 ## Conclusion